kriszyp/xstyle/README.md

 We look at how how to implement a module in more detail later.

-## Rule Definitions
+## Rule Definitions and Mixins

 We can also create a new definitions as composition of other properties, like a rule declaration.
-Such definitions can be used as properties or they can be referred to like elements in element generation (see below).
+Such definitions can be used as properties, to mix in their properties, they can be used to base rules for extension, or they can be referred to like elements in element generation (see below).
 For example, we could create a new definition based on absolute positioning: